 Apart from their community of followers with peculiar interests, Micro-influencers put efforts into creating top-quality content at a cheaper rate.
 Providing your product matches their niche audience, you will often get great results.

 Micro-influencers have higher engagement rates and are more personal with their viewers.
 Macro influencers sometimes saturate their audience with paid adverts with different brands.
-Micro-influencers reflect their personality in their contents and are more authentic.
+Micro-influencers reflect their personality in their content and are more authentic.
 For these reasons, micro-influencers have earned trust and reliability.

 4. Multiple Reach: